redbadger/crux/docs/src/rfcs/per-operation-types.md

 is documented as an implementation detail.

-Once the kind is a static property of each operation type, the id no longer needs to carry it.
+Once the kind is a static property of each operation type, the id no longer needs to carry it *for the shell's benefit*.
 The core knows the operation's static kind when it registers a request and when it resolves one, and shells know it from the generated per-variant table.
-This RFC therefore **supersedes the id encoding**: the `RequestKind` type and the `kind()` accessors on handles, resolvers and parked requests from that PR stay, and the two id bits go.
-If the PR merges first, the bits are removed in the compat release below; if this RFC is accepted first, the PR can drop the encoding before it lands.
+This RFC therefore **supersedes that id encoding**: the `RequestKind` type and the `kind()` accessors on handles, resolvers and parked requests from that PR stay, and the two kind bits go.

+The compat release does put a structured id back, but for a different reason and in a different shape — see [the serialized lane and the wire](#the-serialized-lane-and-the-wire).
+The kind is still declared statically per operation and still reaches shells through the generated table; the id now also names *which effect* and *which request* a resolve belongs to, which is what lets the bridge reject a mangled or stale one by saying what is wrong with it rather than "not found".

 ### Shells inherit both problems